A PREVENTABLE TRAGEDY AT MICHIGAN STATE UNIVERSITY

 Complete Threat Preparedness, Inc.

-is internationally recognized for its holistic and radically effective approach to Safety, Security and Emergency Management.
+Is internationally recognized for its holistic and radically effective approach to Safety, Security and Emergency Management.
 We are a diverse collective of subject matter experts in International / Domestic Counterterrorism, Intelligence / Counterintelligence, human behavior, Active Shooter / Active Threat Preparedness and Management, Tactical Operations, Law Enforcement, Physical Security Engineering and Crisis Response.
 Our backgrounds combine Military Special Operations, Intelligence Operations, Federal Law Enforcement, Counterterrorism, Psychology, Healthcare, Hospitality and Education Management to deliver customized and effective Safety, Security and Emergency Management solutions.